shabaz123/hyperbolic-navigation/README.md

 # Summary

-It’s easy to take satellite-based navigation systems for granted these days, but there was a time when thousands of lives would frequently be lost due to the difficulty of determining latitude.
+It’s easy to take satellite-based navigation systems for granted these days, but there was a time when thousands of lives would frequently be lost due to the difficulty of determining longitude.
 Although that was solved in the 18th century, there were new demands during WW2.

 Prior to GPS deployment, hyperbolic navigation systems were the state-of-the-art, a couple of them being QH and QM, or Gee and Decca, respectively.
 The Decca system relied on phase measurement to place the receiver on hyperbolic lines or lanes and, with multiple transmitters, onto a grid of lanes.
 After WW2, the system was adapted for commercial use and ran successfully until the year 2000.
 An example of a Decca navigation system receiver was examined briefly.